ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

 3.3 Split recording into multiple files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also divide your recording over multiple files, based on either recording duration or file size.
+You can also split your recording into multiple files, based on either recording duration or file size.
 ``-d <max_bag_duration>`` ensures that each file only lasts ``<max_bag_duration>`` seconds before it starts writing to
 a new file, or ``-b <max_bag_size>`` ensures that each file does not exceed ``<max_bag_size>`` bytes in file size.
+This prevents large and unwieldy file sizes, and protects against losing all data if the recording operation becomes
+corrupted at some point.

 Run the following for at least 15 seconds, allowing for three 5-second bag files to be written:

 .. code-block:: console

-    $ ros2 bag record -o subset_separate -d 5 --topics /turtle1/cmd_vel /turtle1/pose
+    $ ros2 bag record -o subset_split -d 5 --topics /turtle1/cmd_vel /turtle1/pose
     [INFO] [rosbag2_recorder]: Press SPACE for pausing/resuming
     [INFO] [rosbag2_recorder]: Listening for topics...
     [INFO] [rosbag2_recorder]: Event publisher thread: Starting